Smooth Frechet Globalizations of Harish-Chandra Modules: Harish-Chandra modules II: topological properties

-In the introductory section we saw that the dual of a Banach representation $(\pi, E)$ might not be continuous which brought us to the notion of a continuous dual.
-The continuous dual $E_c^*$ was the largest closed subspace of $E^*$ on which the dual action is continuous.
+In the introductory section we saw that the dual of a Banach representation $(\pi, E)$ might not be continuous which brought us to the notion of contragredient representation $(\tilde \pi, \tilde E)$.
+Recall that the continuous dual $\tilde E$ was the largest closed subspace of $E^*$ on which the dual action is continuous.
+If $E$ happens to be reflexive then $\tilde E =E^*$

 The case where $(\pi, E)$ is a Banach globalization of a Harish-Chandra module $V$ is of particular interest to us.
-Here the situtaion is more well behaved: $E_c^*$ is a globalization of the dual Harish-Chandra module and if $E$ is a Hilbert space, then $E_c^*=E^*$.

-Let us briefly recall the notion of ``dual'' in the category of Harish-Chandra modules.
-If $V$ is a Harish-Chandra module, then we denote by $V^*$ its algebraic dual and by $\tilde V\subset V^*$ the $K$-finite vectors in $V^*$.
-Note that $\tilde V$ is a $\gf$-submodule of $V^*$.
-As $V$ is weakly admissible we readily obtain that

-As Harish-Chandra modules have finite length (cf. \cite{W}, Th.
-4.2.6), it follows that $\tilde V$ is again a Harish-Chandra module (cf. \cite{W}, Lemma 4.3.2).
-We refer to $\tilde V$ as the {\it Harish-Chandra module dual to $V$}.
+Here the situation is as follows:

 \begin{lem} Let $V$ be a Harish-Chandra module and $\tilde V$ its dual.
-If $(\pi,E)$ is a Banach globalization of $V$, then $\tilde V\subset E_c^*$.
-In particular, $(\pi^*, E_c^*)$ is a Banach globalization of $\tilde V$. \end{lem}
+If $(\pi,E)$ is a Banach globalization of $V$, then $\tilde V\subset \tilde E$.
+In particular, $(\tilde \pi, \tilde E)$ is a Banach globalization of $\tilde V$. \end{lem}

 \begin{proof} Let $(\pi, E)$ be a Banach globalization of $V$.
 For a $K$-type $\tau\in \hat K$ let us consider the projection